Dynamite (BTS song): Critical reception

 "Dynamite" was met with mostly positive reviews from music critics upon release, with emphasis on its catchiness and broadly appealing retro sound.
 The New York Times included the song in their playlist of thirteen songs of its release week, with music critic Jon Caramanica writing that although it was "less musically adventurous than the songs that made the group a worldwide phenomenon, it relies on brightness, exuberance and relentless good cheer."
 He further likened its musical style to the works of Jamiroquai and Charlie Puth.
 Mike Wass of Idolator deemed the track "a stone-cold smash" with "one of the catchiest choruses of 2020."
 Yoo felt that the song "yearns to fit the Western pop music canon while also slyly sending it up."
 He praised the beat as "polished" and the hook as "memorable" in which "each member gets a moment to shine."
 He also compared the track to Bruno Mars' "Uptown Funk" (2014) and labelled it as "a self-aware pop song that's about nothing but itself."
 Similarly, Jenkins found the track's "cute, catchy, unassuming mass entertainment" akin to "Uptown Funk" and Katy Perry's songs from her 2010 album, Teenage Dream.
 Reviewing for the Los Angeles Times, Laura Zornosa opined that the song is "soaked in color and nostalgia" and acclaimed it for having "all the ingredients for a summer success" by fusing "the novelty of 'Old Town Road' with the international flair of 'I Like It' and 'Despacito' and all the sunny hype of 'Can't Stop the Feeling!'"
-She also dubbed the chorus as an "earworm" and the lyrics as "relatable."
+She also dubbed the chorus an "earworm" and the lyrics as "relatable."
 Tim Chan of Rolling Stone regarded it as "bright and breezy" track which he felt was "one of the poppiest songs the group has released to date" and praised the song for its sound, production, "uplifting" chorus and commercial appeal.
 The publication later included the song on its 2021 revised list of the 500 Greatest Songs of All Time at number 346, and called it "a landmark, hegemony-shattering moment for the world-conquering group".